Wieland adds metals manager to executive staff

 Photo courtesy of the Wieland Group

-Uwe Schmidt, a veteran of the recycled-content copper and red metals sector, has joined the Ulm, Germany-based Wieland Group as a senior vice president and Executive Committee member who will lead Weiland’s Global Metal Management operations.
+Uwe Schmidt, a veteran of the recycled-content copper and red metals sector, has joined the Germany-based Wieland Group as a senior vice president and executive committee member and will lead Weiland’s Global Metal Management operations.

-The newly hired executive has spent about 30 years in the metals industry, according to Wieland, gaining experience with metal trading, recycling and downstream metal processing companies.
+The newly hired executive has spent about 30 years in the metals industry, gaining experience with metal trading, recycling and downstream metal processing companies.

-Companies for which Schmidt has worked include: Diehl Metall, based in Röthenbach an der Pegnitz, Germany; SMH Süddeutsche Metallhandelsgesellschaft, also based in Röthenbach an der Pegnitz; and Montanwerke Brixlegg, where for the last six years he worked as a board member and chief commercial officer at that Austrian secondary copper smelting firm, which uses 100 percent recycled raw materials, according to Wieland.
+Companies for which Schmidt has worked include Diehl Metall, based in Röthenbach an der Pegnitz, Germany; SMH Süddeutsche Metallhandelsgesellschaft, also based in Röthenbach an der Pegnitz; and Montanwerke Brixlegg, where for the last six years he worked as a board member and chief commercial officer at that Austrian secondary copper smelting firm, which uses 100 percent-recycled raw materials.

-“With Uwe Schmidt, I am delighted to have gained an absolute expert in sustainable metal procurement for Wieland,” says Dr. Erwin Mayr, CEO of the Wieland Group.
+“With Uwe Schmidt, I am delighted to have gained an absolute expert in sustainable metal procurement for Wieland,” Wieland Group CEO Erwin Mayr says.
 “Uwe is known within the copper industry as a visionary thought leader in recycling and sustainability and aligns perfectly with our ambition to set the benchmark in these areas of the global copper industry.”

-The Wieland Group, whose assets in the United States include: a scrap-fed refinery in Shelbyville, Kentucky; recycled-content brass mills in East Alton, Illinois, and Montpelier, Ohio; plus additional tube mills, rerolling mills, metal recycling facilities and service centers.
+The Wieland Group, with assets in the United States that include a scrap-fed refinery in Shelbyville, Kentucky; recycled-content brass mills in East Alton, Illinois, and Montpelier, Ohio; plus additional tube mills, rerolling mills, metal recycling facilities and service centers.

-The company refers to “the sustainable closure of the copper cycle and the complete use of recycled material” as “the most significant lever for reducing CO2 emissions,” saying it goal is for Wieland Group products to contain 90 percent recycled material by 2030.
+The company refers to “the sustainable closure of the copper cycle and the complete use of recycled material” as the most significant lever for reducing CO2 emissions, saying its goal is for Wieland Group products to contain 90 percent recycled material by 2030.